Free Printable Acorn Addition Hundreds Chart Activity

 What could be more fun than a cute, bushy-tailed squirrel?
 I think you would be hard-pressed to find something that my 8-year-old loves more than squirrels (and chipmunks), unless you happen to have a kitten in your possession.
 And if you do, keep it far, far away from me because I’m totally allergic.
 Squirrels, however, don’t seem to bother me.
 Mostly because I’ve never actually gotten that close to one.
 If it weren’t for the fear of rabies, my daughter would have a collection of squirrels… So when it comes to motivating her to do her schoolwork, squirrels are totally the way to go.
-This week’s 2nd grade bloggers theme is Squirrels! (and acorns…) I have a super cute acorn addition with hundreds chart activity for you.
+This week’s theme is Squirrels! (and acorns…) I have a super cute acorn addition with hundreds chart activity for you.
 Then, be sure to check out the other posts from the team to get some more awesome activities!

-My kids love squirrels!
-This addition with hundreds chart free printable will be great inspiration for practicing addition!
+my kids love squirrels! this addition with hundreds chart free printable will be great inspiration for practicing addition!

 So, a couple weeks ago we went on a family walk and a tiny, baby squirrel decided he wanted to walk with us.
 He followed us for almost a full block as we explored our new neighborhood.
 I think he sensed Jaida’s love for all things squirrel-y…lol!
 Though it was my husband’s feet that he was obsessed with.
 Totally random, I know, but your life is better for knowing that we had this cute little friend. *wink*